 Think Westworld light with real locals not androids and a smattering of kitsch.

-Dawson’s high season is May thru September and from my experience it’s a wild ride.
-Granted, I was there during its 39th Music Festival, a popular weekend and more rowdy than others.
-But in the land of the midnight sun, locals and tourists alike end up burning candles at both ends, even if they don’t mean to.
+The city’s high season from my experience is a wild ride.
+In the land of the midnight sun, locals and tourists alike end up burning candles at both ends, even if they don’t mean to.
 I found myself out past midnight more than once even though I got up every morning at six.
-I wasn’t doing anything wild or crazy, I was just out.
-My brain saw 3:00pm daylight at 11:30pm and my body said “You’re not sleepy, lets stay up!”
-The late nights caught up with me once I was home however.
+I wasn’t doing anything crazy my brain saw 3:00 pm daylight at 11:30 pm and my body said: “You’re not sleepy, let’s stay up!”
+The late nights caught up with me once I was home, however.
 My first day back I slept 14 hours.

-When I asked some of the locals how they survived all the late nights in a summer, with a smirk and shrug, the frigid winter seemed to be favored the answer.
-“Everyone is so exhausted from the summer we don’t mind that It’s freezing and there’s nowhere to go and nothing to do,” one local told me.
+When I asked some of the locals how they survived all the late nights in the summer, with a smirk and shrug, the frigid winter seemed to be the pat answer.
+“Everyone is so exhausted from the summer we don’t mind that It’s freezing.
+There’s nowhere to go and nothing to do,” one local told me.
 “It’s the human equivalent of hibernation.”

 When you first arrive, I recommend stopping at the Visitor information Center on Front Street, the city’s main drag that runs parallel to the Yukon River.
 It’s better than most I’ve been to.
-The staff is helpful and there’s a lot of information readily available on what you can see and do in Dawson.
+The staff is helpful and there’s a lot of information readily available on what you can see and do.
 It’s a great way to orient yourself and figure out your game plan.

 The Klondike Spirit Paddle Wheeler